Kino-Man1/FFF-Class-Unlucky-Antagonist/README.md

 Year 510 A.R. - The mana within the bodies of the mass graves in the Sealt mines triggered the opening of dungeons, unleashing monster invasions that further devastated the remaining population.
 Ninety percent of the original inhabitants had succumbed to the plague, leaving their once-thriving civilization in ruins.
 However, Sasazhav, positioned at the border of the Sealt and protected on all sides by the Crimson River, stood as the sole surviving city.
 Interestingly, the collapse of the Sealt Mines resulted in an upsurge in precious stones and minerals, ultimately stabilizing the empire's finances.

-Year 533 A.R. - Descendants of the Aragvi family embark on expeditions to their ancestral homeland in an attempt to recover riches and artifacts.
+Year 533 A.R. - Descendants of the Swift family embark on expeditions to their ancestral homeland in an attempt to recover riches and artifacts.

 Year 549 A.R. - Disputes over the control of the Great Swamp ignited the Third Marian War.